Wall Street left with skeleton crews down as blizzard bears down

 “Most brokers down here have already gotten a room in the city and mostly right downtown near the financial district,” said Ken Polcari, director of the NYSE floor division at O’Neil Securities in New York.

-Stock exchanges including Intercontinental Exchange Inc’s New York Stock Exchange unit, Nasdaq OMX Group, and BATS Global Markets said their exchanges were expected to stay open for normal operating hours Monday and Tuesday.
+Stock exchanges including Intercontinental Exchange Inc’s (ICE.N) New York Stock Exchange unit, Nasdaq OMX Group (NDAQ.O), and BATS Global Markets said their exchanges were expected to stay open for normal operating hours Monday and Tuesday.

 The last time foul weather led to the closing of the stock markets was in October 2012 when Superstorm Sandy hit the East with flooding, punishing winds and widespread power outages.